abena1apaw/Capstone-Blog/README.md

 # Capstone
-An application for blogging for any user.
-The blog is meant as a communication between multiple people.
+An application for issue tracking for any user.
+The issue tracker is meant as resolved between multiple people.
 Blog can be about anything.

-This blog uses  html/css, bootstrap, jquery, javascript, node. js, and mongoDB.
+This issue tracker uses  html/css, bootstrap, jquery, javascript, node. js, React, and mongoDB.

-This project is still under contructions
+This project is still under contruction.

+Improvements:
-Improvements: creating a separate folder for server and client sides need api communication to display in web would like to add comments
+need api communication to display in web would like to add comments would like to get app to run